rajesh333-3/android_apps/README.md

 - The app uses Android SDK components such as `DatePicker`, `SeekBar`, and `TextView` to create the user interface and perform age calculations.

----

-This README provides a clear and concise explanation of how to use the **Mortal Minion** app and how it works.
-If you need any more details or help, feel free to ask!